trebeljahr/trebeljahr.com/_pages/needlestack.md

 The other instructor, Srinivas Devadas, also taught [MIT 6.046J Design and Analysis of Algorithms](https://www.youtube.com/playlist?list=PLUl4u3cNGP6317WaSNfmCvGym2ucw3oGp) which you might want to check out after watching MIT 6.006.
 Some of it overlaps with 6.006 though.

-With all of these you should keep in mind that to learn really understand algorithms, you have to write your own versions to really understand what's going on.
-And besides writing your own versions you also have to practice applying different algorithms and strategies to problem solving by doing something like Code Katas.
+With all of these you should keep in mind that to learn and really understand algorithms, you have to write your own versions.
+And besides writing your own implementations you also have to practice applying different algorithms and strategies to problem solving by doing something like Code Katas.

 [The Missing Semester lectures from MIT](https://www.youtube.com/playlist?list=PLyzOVJj3bHQuloKGG59rS43e29ro7I57J) are so extremely worth it if you work as a developer or software engineer or even just want to become more of a power user of your machine.
 They walk through setting up tools and systems on computers that take some time to learn but ultimately will make you much more efficient at doing things.
-And those are the kinds of things where, if you didn't already know them, will go like: "Hmm...
+And those are the kinds of things where, if you didn't already know them, you will go like: "Hmm...
 I wish somebody could have showed this to me sooner".
 It's basically a bag of tricks on how to use *nix style operating systems.
 Introducing tools like tldr or fzf to Vim or TMUX.
 There are lots of things to take away from these lectures.
-The best thing is that each lecture is somewhat separate from the others and focuses on one thing only so you can kind of watch only the ones you want or need.
+The best thing is that each lecture is separate from the others and focuses on one thing only so you can kind of watch only the ones you want or need.

 If you want to learn more about computer graphics and the mathematics under the hood I can not recommend watching [MIT 6.837 - Introduction to Computer Graphics](https://www.youtube.com/playlist?list=PLQ3UicqQtfNuBjzJ-KEWmG1yjiRMXYKhh) enough.
 It will teach you so many interesting things, it's unbelievable.
-How to use matrixes and affine transformations to transform different coordinate systems into each other and how to construct curves by using sets of different curve basis and how to skin meshes and animate bones etc. And it dives into it from the mathematics side of things, explaining all the key concepts along the way.
+How to use matrixes and affine transformations to transform different coordinate systems into each other and how to construct curves by using sets of different curve basis' and how to skin meshes and animate bones etc. And it dives into it from the mathematics side of things, explaining all the key concepts along the way.

 One of the best lecture series out there (and one of my favorites) is about how programming languages and compilers work under the hood (with a focus on the LISP compiler).
 [MIT 6.001 - Structure and Interpretation of Computer Programs](https://www.youtube.com/playlist?list=PLE18841CABEA24090) is *awesome* but old, and one of the few that I have watched in it's entirety.
 The best moment is when the two instructors put on wizard hats to explain the magic of the metacircular evaluator and how the language almost pulls itself out of thin air with the magic of recursion and the eval and apply procedures.